Commerce Platforms vs Commerce Infrastructure

 Infrastructure ≠ complex & expensive

 An infrastructure led approach to building a commerce business can be as simple and lightweight as you need it to be.

 Below is an architecture diagram of Commerce.js powered business, Ira Concept.
 This headless, API-driven business was built in 3 weeks by a single frontend developer, of which ony 2 days were spent integrating with Commerce.js.
 The business stack consists of free tiered, open-source, and transaction based services that allowed Ira Concept to build their site for $0.
 So who said commerce infrastructure has to be complex, expensive, and take a team of developers 6 months to go live!

 The power of infrastructure

 What is a city without its infrastructure?
 The same goes for businesses who rely on the core tools that support their capabilities.
-Digital infrastructure services abstract away complexity, and deliver a paradigm shifting developer experience that gives businesses a foundation to build and scale on top of.
+Digital infrastructure services abstract away complexity, and delivers a paradigm shifting developer experience that gives businesses a foundation to build and scale on top of.

 Some well known infrastructure led services:

 We’ve prepared a simple reference chart to make it easier to remember the difference between a commerce platform and commerce infrastructure below; cut out lines included.